MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 #### Provision the content share

 The content share contains tenant website content.
-The procedure to provision the content share on a single file server is the same for both Active Directory and Workgroup environments.
+The procedure to provision the content share on a single file server is the same for both Active Directory and workgroup environments.
 But it's different for a failover cluster in Active Directory.

 #### Provision the content share on a single file server (Active Directory or workgroup)